sciserver/tip-algo-development/README.md

-# Repository for Running Label Propagtion Algorithms on Author Graph Data
+# Repository for Running Label Propagation Algorithms on Author Graph Data
 This repository contains code for running label propagation algorithms on author graph data.